shradha276/delta-dem/README.md

 # delta-dem
-this is a demo for git and github class
+this is a demo for git and github class, bac